techidaily/site-win11-tips/source/_posts/how-to-use-the-windows-package-manager-on-windows-11.md

 `winget search zip`

- Alternatively, you can use a[third-party tool](https://winstall.app/) that provides an easy-to-use user interface for winget.
+ Alternatively, you can use a [third-party tool](https://winstall.app/) that provides an easy-to-use user interface for winget.

 ### 3\.
 How to View Installed Applications